 Al Gore Warns That Trump Is A 'Distraction' From The Issue Of Climate Change

 As a climate change activist, former Vice President Al Gore is used to speaking in front of both hostile and friendly audiences.
-But there is one individual he's all but given up on:
+But there is one individual he has all but given up on.

 "I have no illusions about the possibility of changing Donald Trump's mind," Gore says.
 "I think he has made it abundantly clear that he's throwing his lot in with the climate deniers."

-In withdrawing from the Paris climate accord in June, President Trump said he "cares deeply about the environment" but argued the deal imposed burdens on the U.S. that would hurt American workers "while imposing no meaningful obligations" on other leading polluters like China.
-Administration officials at the time sidestepped questions about whether Trump believed that climate change was a "hoax," as he'd said prior to becoming president.
-When pushed in an interview on CNN, U.S. Ambassador to the U.N.
-Nikki Haley said, "President Trump believes the climate is changing and he believes pollutants are part of the equation."
+In withdrawing from the Paris climate accord in June, Trump said he "cares deeply about the environment" but argued that the deal imposed burdens on the U.S. that would hurt American workers "while imposing no meaningful obligations" on other leading polluters like China.
+Administration officials at the time sidestepped questions about whether Trump believed that climate change was a "hoax," as he had said prior to becoming president.
+When pushed in an interview on CNN, U.S. Ambassador to the United Nations Nikki Haley said, "President Trump believes the climate is changing and he believes pollutants are part of the equation."

 Gore spoke with the president multiple times prior to Trump's announcement about the Paris accord.
 Gore is now focused on building a bipartisan consensus to address the climate crisis.

-Gore warns that climate change is not just an issue that affects future generations will face: "It's happening to us now.
-This movie is designed to drive those points home, but also to make people aware that in the last decade the solutions to the climate crisis have become available to us."
+Gore warns that climate change is not just an issue that affects future generations: "It's happening to us now.
+This movie is designed to drive those points home, but also to make people aware that in the last decade, the solutions to the climate crisis have become available to us."

 Interview Highlights

-On conversations he's had with Trump about climate change
+On conversations he has had with Trump about climate change

-I have taken the old-school view that conversations with a president should be kept confidential, but I will tell you that my simple focus was to convince him to stay in the Paris Agreement, and I had reason to believe that there was a real chance that he might.
-Previously, before his presidential campaign, he had signed a full page newspaper ad demanding that President Obama take bolder action to solve the climate crisis, so I felt there might be something to work with, and there are some people in his inner circle who certainly do believe that we have to solve the climate crisis.
+I have taken the old-school view that conversations with a president should be kept confidential, but I will tell you that my simple focus was to convince him to stay in the Paris agreement and I had reason to believe that there was a real chance that he might.
+Previously, before his presidential campaign, he had signed a full-page newspaper ad demanding that President Obama take bolder action to solve the climate crisis, so I felt there might be something to work with, and there are some people in his inner circle who certainly do believe that we have to solve the climate crisis.
 But he has surrounded himself with a rogues' gallery of climate deniers, coming out of the fossil fuel industry, and I think it's rather obvious that they've gained control of his thought process on this issue.

-On why he believes Trump pulled out of the Paris Climate Agreement
+On why he believes Trump pulled out of the Paris climate agreement

 I think he felt it was another way to throw a bone to his hardcore base.
 He's adopted the strategy of ignoring any effort to reach out to those who did not support him or to build broader coalitions across party and ideological lines, and seems to be counting on the fervor and passion of his shrinking base to keep him and his presidency afloat.
 I think that a part of his base has been particularly passionate in trying to deny the existence of a climate crisis.